 What is AMP for email?

 AMP for email allows you to give friendly interactive experiences with updates directly from the inbox, there is no need to click through to a website.
-For example, you could include a pop-up survey without redirecting the recipient, or add real-time touches, such as trading stats that continue to update, or auction listings that update when an item has been sold, or to show the number of current bids.
+For example, you could include a pop-up survey without redirecting the recipient, or add real-time touches, such as trading stats that continue to update, auction listings that update when an item has been sold or show the number of current bids.

 In all honestly, AMP for email does not come cheap, and it’s going to cut into your emailing budget some, but its possibilities are worth the spend!
 With stats, such as “60% of email recipients said they are likely to engage with an interactive email” and “More than 50% of email recipients want to interact with content inside their email”, it’s clear that AMP for email is the only way forward.